erlydtl/erlydtl/README.markdown

     my_compiled_template:translatable_strings() -> [String]

 List of strings appearing in `{% trans %}` tags that can be overridden with a dictionary passed to `render/2`.

+    my_compiled_template:translated_blocks() -> [String]

+List of strings appearing in `{% blocktrans %}...{% endblocktrans %}` blocks;
+the translations (which can contain ErlyDTL code) are hard-coded into the module and appear at render-time.
+To get a list of translatable blocks before compile-time, use the provided `blocktrans_extractor` module.

     my_compiled_template:source() -> {FileName, CheckSum}